Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Profiles.md

 ### Transaction Controls

-To create a new profile in Marketplace, create the following steps:
+To create a new transaction control in Marketplace, create the following steps:

 1. Log in to Marketplace.
-2. Under the Profile Settings, click Account Settings and type a Profile Name in the text box.
+2. Under the Profile Settings, click Transaction Controls and type a Profile Name in the text box.
 3. Add a Profile Description in the text box.
-4. Click Create Profile
+4. Click Create Profile.
+5. Select the Service Configs that you want to enable on Commerce Hub.
+6. Select the Payment URL settings that you want to enable.
+Click Next.
+7. Select the Fraud Settings, Fraud Filters and Positive Filters Features that you want to enable.
+Click Next.
+8. Review the summary for this profile.
+Click Next.
+9. Select the profile that you want to assign from the Account Heirarchy.
+Click Assign Profile.